-In relation to investments this risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria, as laid down by Fitch and Moody's Ratings Services.
+In relation to investments this risk is minimised through the Annual Investment Strategy, which requires that deposits are not made with financial institutions unless they meet identified minimum credit criteria.
 The Annual Investment Strategy also imposes a maximum sum to be invested with a financial institution located within each category.